bretlowery/flan/readme.md

 ### Future Enhancements

-Log files are way complicated in their semantics and consumption, meaning lots of possible enhancements:
+Log files have complex semantics and multiple consumption possibilities.
+Possible future enhancements:

-1. User sessions (in log file context, the clustering of fixed, repeating IP/UA combos) are not currently preserved from the template log file into the generated log files, and are a big question mark for a number of reasons.
-Still considering if and how to handle these.
-Copy them from the template log?
-Generate your own crafted request flows (/homepage.htm to /login.htm to /landingpage.htm to for the same fake session...)?
-This is complicated, but could be useful.
-Prob some machine learning opps here.

-2. Generation of specific properties in the log file: fake geos (ehh maybe), or specific bot UAs that aren't in the template log (DEFINITELY), or... ;
+1. Including bots not in the template log from a list of bots commonly seen in the wild by frequency commonly seen;

+2. Preservation and/or generation of user "sessions" (in the context of an access.log, really just the clustering of repeated, order-significant IP/UA combos following a semantically sound series of request paths) in the generated logs;

+3. Usage of specific CIDRs, ASNUM blocks, IP ranges;

-3. Support additional (better in some cases) ways to obfuscate IPs that make sense and are relatively fast;
+4. Support additional (and better for some use cases) ways to obfuscate IPs that make sense and are relatively fast;

-4. Some of the code blocks could defo use some speed enhancements/refactoring.
-Writing the output is currently the majority of the runtime.

-5. Other time distributions???
-Heavy-tailed Poisson to model unlikely events/DDoS, discrete/degenerate distributions to emulate API/RESTful activity, etc. This seems like a likely mid-term enhancement.
-For considerations, see:
+5. Support other time distributions for specific use cases.
+Examples: heavy-tailed Poisson to model unlikely events/DDoS, discrete/degenerate distributions to emulate API/RESTful activity, etc. For considerations, see:
 <br/>https://en.wikipedia.org/wiki/Web_traffic
 <br/>https://www.nngroup.com/articles/traffic-log-patterns
 <br/>https://en.wikipedia.org/wiki/Traffic_generation_model
 <br>https://en.wikipedia.org/wiki/List_of_probability_distributions

-6. ???

 ### PRs welcome!